hackimm11/Jumia-Sells-Predictions/README.md

-# Jumia Purchase Prediction Challenge HAICK2023
+# Jumia Purchase Prediction

-This is our solution to the challenge proposed by **Jumia** during the haick 2023 datathon by school of ai Algeria.
+This is our solution to the challenge proposed by **Jumia** during the AIHACK 2023 datathon by School of AI Algeria.
 The goal was to **predict the purchases of Jumia customers over the next 4 months, given only 3 months of data**.